2-3 DAY SELF DRIVE TOUR OF THE GREAT OCEAN ROAD

 - Maits Rest This is a gorgeous rainforest walk and worth taking the time to see.
 It is about 20 minutes from Apollo Bay and the walk is only about 15-20 minutes.

-- Cape Otway A stunning area with a dramatic coastline, shipwreck history and historic lighthouse (cost to enter the lighthouse).
+- Cape Otway A stunning area with a dramatic coastline, shipwreck history and historic lighthouse (there is a cost to enter the lighthouse).
 Koalas live here in the wild and can be easily spotted in the trees.
 A couple of small campsites as well as fab walks.

 - Johanna Beach is a popular and well-known surf beach.